ansible/ansibullbot/docs/collection_migration.md

 https://github.com/ansible/prmove

+## Why did the bot close my issue or PR?

+For the reasons stated above, we will not be auto-migrating all the issues and PRs and need to take action to make sure they are being filed in the appropriate repositories.

 ## What if none of this makes sense to me?

 Please reach out via the typical communication channels: https://docs.ansible.com/ansible/latest/community/communication.html